coq/coq/dev/doc/xml-protocol.md

 ### <a name="command-db_loc">**Db_loc()**</a>
 Returns the location where the debugger has stopped, consisting of the absolute filename of the .v file (or "ToplevelInput") and the beginning and ending offset therein.
+Offsets are in bytes, not counts of unicode characters.
 ```html
 <call val="Db_loc">
   <unit/>